Regional Transit District (RT), in partnership with the city of

-will begin operation of a new shuttle service for travel in Citrus Heights for
+Citrus Heights, operates a new shuttle service for travel in

 Hours of Operation

 purpose within the boundaries of the city of

 Citrus Heights from 7 a.m. to 7 p.m., Monday through Friday.
 There are also transfer points, where you can connect to RT and other transit service